-Line 4 - The following additions to federal taxable income are required in calculating North Carolina partnership income to the extent the additions are not included in federal taxable income.
+Line 4 - The following additions to income are required in calculating North Carolina partnership income to the extent the additions are not included in income.
 Complete Part 4, Lines 1 through 5 and enter the total additions on Part 1, Line 4.
 Allocate the total additions on Line 4 to the individual partners in Part 3, Line 6.

-Additions to federal taxable income:
+Additions to income:

-- Interest on bonds and other obligations of states and political subdivisions other than North Carolina, if not included in federal taxable income - (2) Any state, local, or foreign income tax deducted on the federal partnership return - (3) The federal American Recovery and Reinvestment Act of 2009 extended the 50 percent bonus depreciation available to certain property an additional year, through December 31, 2009.
-North Carolina law did not adopt the bonus depreciation provisions under IRC sections 168(k) or 168(n).
-Therefore, if a deduction was taken for the 50 percent bonus depreciation under IRC sections 168(k) or 168(n) on the 2009 federal partnership return, an addition of 85 percent of the amount deducted must be reported

-Page 3 D-403A Web 9-09 on Part 4, Line 3.
-This adjustment does not result in a difference in basis of the affected assets for State and federal income tax purposes.
-Note: Any amount of the bonus depreciation added to federal taxable income on the 2009 State return may be deducted in five equal installments over the first five taxable years beginning with the tax return for taxable year 2010.

-(4) Other additions to federal taxable income
+- Interest on bonds and other obligations of states and political subdivisions other than North Carolina, if not included in income - (2) Any state, local, or foreign income tax deducted on the federal partnership return - (3) The federal Small Business Jobs Act of 2010 extended the 50 percent bonus depreciation through 2011.
+Subsequent to this Act, the federal Tax Relief Act of 2010 extended the bonus depreciation from 50 percent to 100 percent for qualified property acquired and placed in service after September 8, 2010 and before January 1, 2012.
+The Tax Relief Act of 2010 also provides 50% bonus depreciation for gualified property placed in service after December 31, 2011 and before January 1, 2013.
+Certain long-lived property and transportation property is eligible for 100% expensing if placed in service before January 1, 2013.
+North Carolina did not adopt the bonus depreciation provisions under IRC sections 168(k) and 168(n) of these Acts.
+Therefore, if you deducted the bonus depreciation under IRC sections 168(k) or 168(n) on your 2012 federal partnership return, you must add to income 85% of the amount deducted.
+This adjustment does not result in a difference in basis of the affected assets for State and tax purposes.
+Note: Any amount of the bonus depreciation added to income on your 2012 State return may be deducted in five equal installments over your first five taxable years beginning with the tax return for taxable year 2013. - (4) Other additions to income

-Line 6 - The following deductions from federal taxable income are required in calculating North Carolina partnership income to the extent the deductions are included in federal taxable income.
-The total deductions from Part 4, Line 11 should be entered on Part 1, Line 6 and allocated to the individual partners in Part 3, Line 7.
+Line 6 - The following deductions from income are required in calculating North Carolina partnership income to the extent the deductions are included in income.
+The total deductions from Part 4, Line 10 should be entered on Part 1, Line 6 and allocated to the individual partners in Part 3, Line 7.

-Deductions from federal taxable income:
+Deductions from income: